 - 9.1 Where the CMA makes an SLC finding, this must be 'within any market or markets in the United Kingdom for goods or services'.
 The CMA is therefore required to identify the market or markets within which an SLC exists.
 An SLC can affect the whole or part of a market or markets.
 Within that context, the assessment of the relevant market is an analytical tool that forms part of the analysis of the competitive effects of the merger and should not be viewed as a separate exercise. - 9.2 Market definition involves identifying the most significant competitive alternatives available to customers of the merger firms and includes the sources of competition to the merger firms that are the immediate determinants of the effects of the merger.
 While market definition can be an important part of the overall merger assessment process, the CMA's experience is that in most mergers, the evidence gathered as part of the competitive assessment, which will assess the potentially significant constraints on the merger firms' behaviour, captures the competitive dynamics more fully than formal market definition.
 Consequently, while the appropriate approach will reflect the circumstances in each case, the CMA anticipates that in future, merger assessments will place more emphasis on the competitive assessment as opposed to static market definition. - 9.3 Market definition can sometimes be helpful in developing certain types of evidence that may be relevant for the competitive assessment.
 For example, the relevant market can be used as the basis for calculating market shares or for constructing other measures of concentration, which may be helpful in some cases (especially where products are homogenous).
 On the other hand, measures of concentration can often be interpreted without concluding on a bright-line market definition.
 For example, the CMA may calculate concentration measures on multiple different bases, including and excluding different firms, depending on which firms the CMA wishes to compare.
+The CMA may then attach greater weight to concentration measures that include firms whose products are more substitutable, and less weight to concentration measures that include firms whose products are less substitutable.
 In some cases, market definition may be a less relevant part of the competitive assessment.
 Evidence on closeness of competition can often be interpreted without having defined the relevant market, for example: internal documents discussing competitors; views from customers or competitors on the closest substitutes for the merger firms' products; analyses of bidding data; evidence on diversion between the firms; and data on customers won and lost.

-&lt;sup>142 Sections 22(1)(b) and 33(1)(b) of the Act for Phase 1 and sections 35(1)(b) and 36(1)(b) of the Act for Phase 2.
+153 Sections 22(1)(b) and 33(1)(b) of the Act for Phase 1 and sections 35(1)(b) and 36(1)(b) of the Act for Phase 2.